WarrenHood/HoodDL/README.md

 # HoodDL

-A simple file downloader written in Rust.
+A simple download accelerator written in Rust.
 Downloads are accelerated by using multiple connections.

 Usage: